Reading the ingredient label of your average dog treat these days can be an eye-opening experience.

 Our fear was that these chews would last for a couple of minutes.
 Both of our boys are aggressive chewers and will persist (staying up all night to chew a new bone).
 Would these treats last for minutes, hours, or days???

 After opening the package, I had everyone’s attention (even Max the cat).
 I didn’t smell a noticeable odor at all, but the boys clearly smelled something because they acted like they were about to get some people food!

-After about 20 minutes of chewing we noticed that Charlie has broken a large chunk off of his chew.
-After reading the back of the package and the website, we had learned that this was ok, he could either eat the chunk, or we could microwave it to create a “puff” of sorts.
+After about 20 minutes of chewing we noticed that Charlie had broken a large chunk off of his chew.
+After reading the back of the package and the website, we learned that this was okay, he could either eat the chunk, or we could microwave it to create a “puff” of sorts.